particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 - [B Series evaluation board](/reference/datasheets/b-series/b-series-eval-board/)
 - [E Series datasheet](/reference/datasheets/e-series/e-series-datasheet/)

+## Certification

+When migrating to a new device, recertification is typically required.
+If you are using the standard Particle antennas you often only need to complete the less expensive unintentional radiator testing of your completed assembly, however in some cases intentional radiator testing could be required.

 ## Prototyping

 The M SoM cannot be used without a base board.
 Typically you will create your own board, however there are two off-the-shelf options available: